Herb-Brined Cornish Game Hens

 - Place a turkey-size oven roasting bag inside a second roasting bag; add hens.
 Carefully pour cooled brine into bag.
 Squeeze out as much air as possible; seal bags and turn to coat.
 Place in a roasting pan.
 Refrigerate for 1-2 hours, turning occasionally.
 Drain and discard brine; pat hens dry.

 - Meanwhile, place the peppercorns and garlic in a food processor; cover and pulse until coarsely chopped.
 Add the butter, 3 tablespoons olive oil and herbs; cover and process until smooth.
 With fingers, carefully loosen skin from hens; rub half of the butter mixture under skin.
 Secure skin to underside of breast with toothpicks; tie drumsticks together.
 Rub remaining butter mixture over skin.

-- On a 15x10x1-in. baking pan, toss the Brussels sprouts and onions with remaining olive oil, salt and pepper.
+- In a 15x10x1-in. baking pan, toss the Brussels sprouts and onions with remaining olive oil, salt and pepper.
 Arrange in a single layer.
 Place hens, breast side up, on top of the vegetables.
-Bake at 450° until thermometer reads 165°, 35-40 minutes.
+Bake at 450° until thermometer inserted in breast reads 165°, 35-40 minutes.
 Cover loosely with foil if hens brown too quickly.

 - Remove hens and vegetables to a serving platter; cover and let stand for 10 minutes before carving.
 If desired, garnish with additional herbs.